michaelgalassi/node-zwave-js/packages/zwave-js/zwave-js.api.md

 //   Type 'string' is not assignable to type 'number'.
 // /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/ConfigurationCC.ts:1398:40 - (TS2345) Argument of type 'string | number' is not assignable to parameter of type 'number'.
 //   Type 'string' is not assignable to type 'number'.
-// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1355:3 - (TS2322) Type 'Security2Extension | undefined' is not assignable to type 'MGRPExtension | undefined'.
+// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1456:3 - (TS2322) Type 'Security2Extension | undefined' is not assignable to type 'MGRPExtension | undefined'.
 //   Property 'groupId' is missing in type 'Security2Extension' but required in type 'MGRPExtension'.
-// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1366:3 - (TS2322) Type 'Security2Extension | undefined' is not assignable to type 'MPANExtension | undefined'.
+// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1467:3 - (TS2322) Type 'Security2Extension | undefined' is not assignable to type 'MPANExtension | undefined'.
 //   Type 'Security2Extension' is missing the following properties from type 'MPANExtension': groupId, innerMPANState
-// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1380:25 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
+// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1481:25 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
-// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1438:19 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
+// /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1542:19 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
-// src/lib/controller/Controller.ts:867:2 - (ae-missing-getter) The property "provisioningList" has a setter but no getter.
+// src/lib/controller/Controller.ts:978:2 - (ae-missing-getter) The property "provisioningList" has a setter but no getter.
+// src/lib/controller/Controller.ts:7419:3 - (ae-forgotten-export) The symbol "ExtendedNVMOperationsCommand" needs to be exported by the entry point index.d.ts
-// src/lib/driver/Driver.ts:701:24 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// src/lib/driver/Driver.ts:726:24 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/lib/driver/Driver.ts:4191:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:4456:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/Driver.ts:5340:2 - (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "drainSerialAPIQueue"
+// src/lib/driver/Driver.ts:5605:2 - (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "drainSerialAPIQueue"
-// src/lib/driver/Driver.ts:5733:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:5998:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/Driver.ts:5734:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:5999:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/Driver.ts:5776:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:6041:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/Driver.ts:5777:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:6042:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/Driver.ts:5913:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/Driver.ts:6178:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/driver/ZWaveOptions.ts:270:120 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// src/lib/driver/ZWaveOptions.ts:280:120 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/lib/node/Node.ts:1032:2 - (ae-missing-getter) The property "deviceConfigHash" has a setter but no getter.
+// src/lib/node/Node.ts:1033:2 - (ae-missing-getter) The property "deviceConfigHash" has a setter but no getter.
-// src/lib/node/Node.ts:3018:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/node/Node.ts:3019:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/lib/zniffer/Zniffer.ts:631:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/lib/zniffer/Zniffer.ts:632:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen